JDonnellyCodeInstitute/weather/world-wide-weather-script.md

-Click/tap temperature content | Temperature content should toggle between centigrade and Fahrenheit | Pass Click/tap droplet content | Content should toggle between humidity % and rainfall in mm | Pass Click/tap windspeed content | Windspeed content should toggle between km/hr and mph | Pass
+Click/tap temperature content | Temperature content should toggle between centigrade and Fahrenheit | Pass Click/tap droplet content | Content should toggle between humidity % and rainfall in mm | Pass Click/tap windspeed content | Windspeed content should toggle between km/hr and mph | Pass Resize screen to phone size | All elements should fit the screen, be clearly legible where applicable and shouldn't overlap | Pass
+Resize screen to tablet size | All elements should fit the screen, be clearly legible where applicable and shouldn't overlap | Pass
+Resize screen to laptop size | All elements should fit the screen, be clearly legible where applicable and shouldn't overlap | Pass

 Browsers: